Help reinforce a growth mindset in your kids with these fourteen children’s books.

 Changing the way we talk to our kids is one step towards helping to reinforce the message of a growth mindset.
 Another is to read books to kids with stories that convey a similar message.

-Below are fourteen books that let kids know it’s OK to not to at first succeed, that failure and challenges can be viewed as opportunities rather than dead ends, and that determination often results in a far better outcome than being perfect.
+Below are fourteen books that let kids know it’s OK to not at first succeed, that failure and challenges can be viewed as opportunities rather than dead ends, and that determination often results in a far better outcome than being perfect.

 14 Children’s Books That Promote a Growth Mindset

 Michael feels the reason he isn’t very good at basketball is because he’s short.
 His mother suggests he put salt in his shoes and say a prayer to help him grow.
 But months go by and he still isn’t any taller.
-Finally, while talking to his father, Michael learns that being taller isn’t everything – it’s practice, determination and giving your best will that really make the difference.
+Finally, while talking to his father, Michael learns that being taller isn’t everything – it’s practice, determination and giving your best that will that really make the difference.
 And the rest of Michael Jordan’s story is history…

 Beatrice is a girl who never makes mistakes – not ever.
 Until one day she comes close to dropping a few eggs (a mistake) and thereafter her life is governed by the fear of one day making a mistake.
 Beatrice begins limiting her activities so she will never make a mistake.
 But Beatrice learns an important lesson about making mistakes after something unexpected happens at the school talent show.